-Use the Site Survey capabilities found in the Wireless Utility of your wireless adapter to locate any other wireless networks that are available (see your wireless adapter's user manual), and move your Router (or Access Point) and computers to a channel as far away from other networks as possible.
+Use the Site Survey capabilities found in the wireless utility of your wireless adapter or card to locate any other wireless networks that are available (see your wireless adapter's or card's user manual), and move your Router and computers to a channel as far away from other networks as possible.

-- Experiment with more than one of the available channels, in order to find the clearest connection and avoid interference from neighboring cordless phones or other wireless devices. - For Belkin wireless networking products, use the detailed Site Survey and wireless channel information included with your wireless network card.
-See your network card's user guide for more information.
+- Experiment with more than one of the available channels in order to find the clearest connection and avoid interference from neighboring cordless phones or other wireless devices. - For Belkin wireless networking products, use the detailed Site Survey and wireless channel information included with your Wireless Network Card.
+See your Network Card's user guide for more information.

-These guidelines should allow you to cover the maximum possible area with your Router (or Access Point).
-Should you need to cover an even wider area, we suggest the Belkin Wireless Range Extender/Access Point.
+These guidelines should allow you to cover the maximum possible area with your Router.
+Should you need to cover an even wider area, we suggest the Belkin Wireless G Range Extender/Access Point.

-5. Secure connections, VPNs, and AOL
+5. Secure Connections, VPNs, and AOL